-5.10 The usefulness of international standard frameworks as tools for integration depends on the degree to which national agencies preparing primary data adapt their concepts, definitions and classifications to fit into them.
-Steps need to be taken to involve and motivate all data producers of relevant economic statistics and keep them engaged in the process.

-5.11 The main objectives of developing standards are to diminish the major causes of differences in statistics arising from the use of different concepts (e.g. units, transactions etc.), valuation and time of recording rules, accounting structure, key aggregates and balances.
-Their harmonization and their greater consistency could diminish differences and result in more coherent data outputs.

-5.12 Standards should be developed with broad involvement of stakeholders and technical expert groups.
+- 5.10 The usefulness of international standard frameworks as tools for integration depends on the degree to which national agencies preparing primary data adapt their concepts, definitions and classifications to fit into them.
+Steps need to be taken to involve and motivate all data producers of relevant economic statistics and keep them engaged in the process. - 5.11 The main objectives of developing standards are to diminish the major causes of differences in statistics arising from the use of different concepts (such as units and transactions), valuation and time of recording rules, accounting structure, key aggregates and balances.
+Harmonization of and greater consistency between standards could diminish differences and result in more coherent data outputs. - 5.12 Standards should be developed with broad involvement of stakeholders and technical expert groups.
 Because standards are to enjoy general acceptance, they should be formulated in consultation with specialists in the respective fields.
 Technical committees are the most appropriate instruments for this kind of work.
 The development has to take place in a consultation process, maintaining transparency, with attention to consistency with related conceptual frameworks and standards.
-It is important to reach a consensus on all main outstanding issues before finalization.

-5.13 The high significance attributed to the establishment of standards for the integration of statistics is underlined in the United Nations (1994) document Fundamental Principles of Official Statistics that states under Principle 9:

-"The use by statistical agencies in each country of international concepts, classifications and methods promotes the consistency and efficiency of statistical systems at all official levels."

-5.14 The adoption of the Fundamental Principles of Official Statistics was followed by the endorsement of the Declaration of Good Practices in Technical Cooperation in Statistics in 1999, which included relevant principles underlining the role of standards in the integration process.

-5.15 The Declaration in Principle 4 states: "Concepts, definitions, classifications, sources, methods and procedures employed in the production of international statistics are chosen to meet professional scientific standards and are made transparent for the users".
-Good practices related to this principle include:

-- Documenting the concepts, definitions, classifications used, and making this information publicly accessible; - Documenting how data are collected, how editing mechanisms are applied to country data; and - Making officially agreed standards publicly available.

-5.16 The Declaration in Principle 8 states that "Standards for national and international statistics are to be developed on the basis of sound professional criteria, while also meeting the test of practical utility and feasibility."
-Good practices related to this principle include:

-- Systematically involving national statistical offices and other national organizations for official statistics in the development of international statistical programmes including the development and promulgation of methods, standards and good practices; - Ensuring that decisions on such standards are free from conflicts of interest; - Advising countries on implementation issues concerning international standards; and - Monitoring the implementation of agreed standards.
+It is important to reach a consensus on all main outstanding issues before finalization. - 5.13 The high significance attributed to the establishment of standards for the integration of statistics is underlined in the Fundamental Principles of Official Statistics of the United Nations, which states under principle 9: "The use by statistical agencies in each country of international concepts, classifications and methods promotes the consistency and efficiency of statistical systems at all official levels". - 5.14 The adoption of the Fundamental Principles of Official Statistics in 1994 was followed by the endorsement of the Declaration of Good Practices in Technical Cooperation in Statistics in 1999, which included relevant principles underlining the role of standards in the integration process. - 5.15 Principle 4 of the Declaration states: "Concepts, definitions, classifications, sources, methods and procedures employed in the production of international statistics are chosen to meet professional scientific standards and are made transparent for the users".
+Good practices related to this principle include: - Documenting the concepts, definitions and classifications used, and making the information publicly accessible; - Documenting how data are collected and how editing mechanisms are applied to country data; - Making officially agreed standards publicly available. - 5.16 Principle 8 of the Declaration states: "Standards for national and international statistics are to be developed on the basis of sound professional criteria, while also meeting the test of practical utility and feasibility".
+Good practices related to this principle include: - Systematically involving national statistical offices and other national organizations for official statistics in the development of international statistical programmes, including the development and promulgation of methods, standards and good practices; - Ensuring that decisions on such standards are free from conflicts of interest; - Advising countries on implementation issues concerning international standards;